bwilli3601/HTML_CSS_JavaScript/README.md

 In this lab, you will build an HTML audio and video player using the video and audio elements with controls and source attributes.

 * Build an HTML Audio and Video Player

+## Theory- Working with Images and SVGs (html_SVG_1.html)

+In these lessons, you will learn how to work with SVGs and learn about techniques for optimizing your images.

+* What Are Common Ways to Optimize Media Assets?

+*What Are the Different Types of Image Licenses, and How Do They Work?

+* What Are SVGs, and When Should You Use Them?